ilanschnell/bitarray/README.rst

  * On 32bit machines, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64bit machines up to 2^63 elements in theory).

- * All crutial functionality implemented in C.
+ * All crucial functionality implemented in C.

  * Bitarray objects behave very much like a list object, in particular slicing (including slice assignment and deletion) is supported.